Alternating Differentiation for Optimization Layers: Experimental results

 \subsection{Energy generation scheduling}

-To test the accuracy of sparse layers, we applied the Alt-Diff to the real-world task of energy generation scheduling \cite{nips2017endtoend:donti2017task} under a predict-then-optimize framework \cite{spo:elmachtoub2021smart,aaaiconbinatorial:mandi2020smart,LP+SPO:mandi2020interior}.
-Predict-then-optimize is an end-to-end learning model, in which some unknown variables are first predicted by machine learning methods and are then successively optimized.
-The main idea of predict-then-optimize is to use the optimization loss (\ref{spoloss}) to guide the prediction, rather than using the prediction loss as in the normal learning style.
+In order to test the accuracy of sparse layers, we applied the Alt-Diff to the real-world task of energy generation scheduling \cite{nips2017endtoend:donti2017task} under a predict-then-optimize framework \cite{spo:elmachtoub2021smart, aaai2020conbinatorial:mandi2020smart,LP+SPO:mandi2020interior}.
+Predict-then-optimize is an end-to-end learning model, in which some unknown variables are first predicted by some machine learning methods and are then successively optimized.
+The main idea of predict-then-optimize is to use the optimization loss (\ref{spoloss}) to guide the prediction, rather than use the prediction loss as in the normal learning style.

 We consider the energy generation scheduling task based on the actual power demand for electricity in a certain region \cite{website}.
 In this setting, a power system operator must decide the electricity generation to schedule for the next $24$ hours based on some historical electricity demand information.
 In this paper, we used the hourly electricity demand data over the past $72$ hours to predict the real power demand in the next $24$ hours.
 The predicted electricity demand was then input into the following optimization problem to schedule the power generation: